 Chest & Triceps

+Chest and triceps are two body parts that go well together on the same day and the reason is because both parts are connected when training.
+As you are training the chest, your triceps are getting warmed up since they play a staring role in chest workouts.
 We are training chest first also because if they are not needed during triceps.
 If you were to train triceps before chest, your chest workout would be poor since you would be forced to cut your sets short due to your fatigued triceps.
 (Same applies to back and biceps.)

 - Beginners: 3 sets of 10 - 15 reps